 4. Get your hours in writing

 GET IN WRITING the guaranteed hours (see point #1).
+This is one of the best tips for travel nurses.
 Make sure it is for 36 hours a week.
 DON’T TAKE NO FOR AN ANSWER ON THIS.
 In every contract I ever worked, my contract said that if they canceled a shift on me, they had to pay me anyway.
 I knew of a nurse who didn’t have this put into her contract.
 She went to Hawaii on her own dime, and then the facility she was scheduled to work at canceled her for just about every shift.

 And why wouldn’t they?
 It’s cheaper to use their own staff.
 And they wouldn’t cancel her contract, because they had a free on-call nurse.
 So, she was stuck there making no money.
 Because of the clause that is in most contracts, (if you don’t work 468 hours in 13 weeks, you have to pay them an hourly rate back for each hour short) she owed them money.
 Plus, after all that, she had to pay them back for her housing.
 Don’t let anyone tell you “Oh, they never cancel us there.”
 Tell them, “Put it in writing, then!”